Bloom (phase): Materials science

 Blooming is commonly encountered in polymer additives such as stabilizers.
 Many polymers are essentially pure hydrocarbons whereas additives are often significantly more polar, this results their being forced out via hydrophobic forces.
 The blooming of additives may be desirable or undesirable.
 For example, the migration of antioxidants to the polymer surface may help it resist degradation.
 Conversely, the leaching of additives from packaging materials into foods, or the blooming of additives in biomedical devices is often of high concern.
 Regulations exist in many counties that require both the levels of blooming and the materials involved to be of a safe level, for example the international symbol for materials approved for food contact is a wine glass and a fork symbol.

 Sulfur bloom

 Sulfur bloom refers to the migration of sulfur, usually as S8, to the surface of a rubber article either before or after vulcanization.
 Blooming is undesirable in rubber processing.
 When sulfur bloom appears before vulcanization, the rubber is deprived of the crosslinking agent.
 Sulfur bloom after vulcanization indicates incomplete vulcanization.
-In rubber processing, ingredients other than sulfur can "bloom", including antioxidants, fatty acids, and accelerators.
+To prevent sulfur blooming, rubber industry utilizes amorphous, polymeric forms of sulfur referred to as "insoluble sulfur" for sulfur vulcanisation.
+It remains insoluble in uncured rubber, thereby preventing migration and blooming.
+In rubber processing, ingredients other than sulfur can also "bloom", including antioxidants, fatty acids, and accelerators.